 The truth is most dogs' pre-existing medical conditions are now insurable.
-We aim to beat your renewal quote AND include your pre-existing conditions under a new lifetime policy with us.
+We aim to beat your renewal quote AND include any pre-existing conditions under a new lifetime policy with us.

 You’ll only pay the premium relevant to your dog’s medical history which, for the vast majority, should provide an attractive alternative to your renewal quote.
 Maintaining cover for your dog's pre-existing medical conditions gives complete peace of mind - isn't that what insurance is for?

-If you’re comparing our quote with other insurers remember that most will exclude pre-existing medical conditions, but if they can cover pre-ex look out for time stipulations, sub-limits and low cover levels which don't offer the protection their headline suggests.
+If you’re comparing our quote with other insurers remember that most will exclude pre-existing medical conditions, but if they can cover pre-ex look out for time stipulations, sub-limits or low cover levels which don't offer the protection their headline suggests.

 K9 COVER will specify how much of the premium relates to the medical condition and will give you the option to include or exclude*.
 You'll also be able to choose your vet fee limit and your excess.

 *Subject to our maximum underwriting boundaries

 According to the ABI (Association Of British Insurers) there are four types of pet insurance cover: -

 Most insurers wait until you make a claim before checking your dog's medical history.
 Our screening tool allows us to assess your dog's health at the outset and we find that our customers enjoy the added peace of mind.

 Provided you renew with us each year your dog will always be covered up to the annual policy limit, irrespective of age.

-If dog owners are taking the trouble of arranging insurance then surely vet fees have to be the number one priority?
+If dog owners are taking the trouble of arranging insurance then surely pre-existing conditions have to be one of the biggest priorities?
 As your dog gets older you'll find that many illnesses are common to the breed and may need further treatment, therefore wouldn’t you want to be covered for any condition irrespective of whether your dog has had a similar previous claim?